YWsGithub/s-box/README.md

 # s-box

-The code in this project can be compile in LINUX cmd by execute `$./build`
+The code in this project can be compiled in LINUX cmd by execute `$./build`

 To see the result after compile, excute `$./main`